Understanding the Ingredients and What Is Tofu Made Of

 The Production Process of Tofu: The Process of Making Soymilk

-The production process of tofu starts with soaking soybeans in water for several hours, grind them into a fine paste, mix with water, then filtering to separate the solids (okara) from the liquid (soymilk).
+The production of tofu begins with soaking soybeans in water for several hours or overnight, then grinding them into a fine paste.
+This paste is mixed with water and filtered to separate the solids (okara) from the liquid, resulting in fresh soy milk.
+This fresh soy milk forms the foundation for tofu.

 The Process of Coagulation

-Next, the soymilk is heated and coagulants are added to it.
-The coagulants cause the soymilk to solidify and form curds and whey.
-The curds are then pressed to remove the whey and form the tofu.
+Next, the soy milk is heated, and coagulants are added.
+This causes the soy milk to curdle, forming curds and whey.
+The curds are then pressed to remove excess liquid and shape the tofu into blocks.

 The Process of Pressing and Packaging